lamps-lab/patentfigure/PatentFigureSegmentation/README.md

 5. We then used a distance-based method to match each figure label to its corresponding subfigure in the file.

-5. Finally, the output are segmented images and a json file that includes the metadata extracted from each sub-figure in the patent drawings.
+5. Finally, the outputs are segmented images and a json file that includes the metadata extracted from each sub-figure in the patent drawings.

 # Running the Pipeline
 1. Clone this repository and create a python virtual environment and activate it.